AreaLayer/Nostr-App-Store/README.md

 ## How works?

-Developers can publish in relays and events the apps without need pay for plataform
+Developers can publish in relays and events the apps without need pay for platform

 ### Specs